TeseoLou/clancy-nook-walking-tours/README.md

 - **Clear Visual Feedback**

 #### Call-to-Actin Buttons
-These Buttons maintain uniform spacing and dimensions across pages, improving clickability on both desktop and mobile.
-Text is always easily legible, avoiding low-contrast combinations.
-Buttons have ample padding, making them easy to tap on mobile devices.
+These buttons maintained uniform spacing and dimensions across pages, improving clickability on both desktop and mobile.
+Text was always easily legible, avoiding low-contrast combinations.
+Buttons had ample padding, making them easy to tap on mobile devices.

-- **Light Buttons** A cream background with dark serif typography, maintaining readability and an elegant vintage feel.
+- **Light Buttons**: A cream background with dark serif typography, maintaining readability and an elegant vintage feel.
-- **Dark Buttons** A deep green background with contrasting cream text, offering an alternative for varied visual appeal.
+- **Dark Buttons**: A deep green background with contrasting cream text, offering an alternative for varied visual appeal.

-Both button types change to a warm caramel tone upon hover or interaction.
-This aligns with the call-to-action overlays and footer, reinforcing branding consistency.
+Both button types changed to a warm caramel tone upon hover or interaction.
+This aligned with the call-to-action overlays and footer, reinforcing branding consistency.

 <div align="center">
    <img src="docs/images/light-button.webp" alt="Light button and hover effect" width="400">